-“I can’t recall having a single client who nominated Livestock Farmer occupation all these years,” he told SBS Punjabi last month.
+“I can’t recall having a single client who nominated Livestock Farmer occupation all these years,” he told SBS Punjabi.

-So far, the Department of Home Affairs hasn’t issued a single invite even as there are 4,841 places reserved for livestock farmers this year.
+So far, the Department of Home Affairs hasn’t issued a single invite even as visa places reserved for the occupation have been increased to 5,934 from 4,841 last year.

 “Countries like India are fueling Australia’s immigration intake but those engaged in such occupations in India wouldn’t have the requisite qualifications and English language proficiency that’s mandatory for a permanent visa in Australia,” Mr Singh says.